EightEFI/DigiTraffic/INTEGRATION_SETUP.md

 1. Settings → Devices & Services → Integrations
 2. Click "Create Integration"
-3. Search for and select "Digitraffic Road Conditions"
+3. Search for and select "DigiTraffic"
 4. Choose your desired road section from the dropdown
 5. Click "Create"